- Commissioner of the Revenue

 - Vehicle taxes are pro-rated based on the number of months that a vehicle maintains situs (location) in our county.
 Boats and business personal property are not prorated.

 - Assessments are based on the National Automobile Dealers Association (NADA) loan value as of January 1 of each tax year, if available.
 If NADA value is not available, a cost depreciation is used.
-Call the Commissioner of the Revenue at 540-928-2050 for assessment information.
+Call the Personal Property department at 540-928-2050 for more information.

 - Tax Rates